Best Cage Size for Toucan

 Safety-Proofing Your Home for Toucan

-Safety-proofing for Toucan is an ongoing process, not a one-time task.
+Safety-proofing for Toucan is an ongoing process, not an one-time task.
 Start with the critical hazards: toxic household plants (over 700 common plants are toxic to birds), accessible medications (even a single dropped pill can be dangerous), and unsecured cleaning chemicals.
 For a 24x24x24 inches minimum bird like Toucan, pay special attention to items at their height level that could be pulled down, heavy objects that could fall, and access to countertops or high shelves.
 Electrical cords should be covered or routed out of reach.
 Recheck safety measures every season as household items shift and new hazards emerge.
 Regular safety audits of your Toucan's environment every few months catch new hazards as household items and arrangements change over time.

 Seasonal Habitat Adjustments for Toucan

 Your Toucan's habitat needs shift with the seasons.
 In warmer months, a 24x24x24 inches minimum bird needs cooling options: frozen treats, cooling mats, and increased air circulation around the cage.
 Never leave Toucan in unventilated spaces during heat.
-Winter preparation includes draft-proofing the cage, adding extra bedding for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
+Winter preparation includes draft-proofing the cage, adding extra cage liner for warmth, and ensuring heating elements are pet-safe and thermostatically controlled.
 Transitional seasons require attention to indoor air quality—spring allergens and autumn mold can affect Toucan's respiratory health.
 Adjust flight time and interaction routines seasonally, bringing more enrichment indoors when outdoor conditions are unfavorable for this species.
 These seasonal adjustments, while modest in effort, make a measurable difference in your Toucan's comfort and health across their 15-20 years lifespan.